dgarnitz/vectorflow/README.md

 python clients/standard_upload_client.py
 ```

 Below is a more detailed description of how to manually set up and configure the system.
-Please note that the `pip` command will not create a development environment on your machine, it only sets up and runs the docker-compose.
+Please note that the `setup` script will not create a development environment on your machine, it only sets up and runs the docker-compose.
+We do not advise using VectorFlow on Windows.

 ## Docker-Compose